javierandres-dev/hbtn-zero_day/0x00-vagrant/README.md

 ## Tasks
 | Task | Description |
 | --- | --- |
-| - [x] 0.
+| 0.
 Create and setup your Git and Github account | Your first file in your first repository of the first task of your first Holberton School project.
-| - [x] 1.
+| 1.
 Hello Ubuntu | Inside the holbertonschool-zero_day repo, create a new directory called 0x00-vagrant.
 Add a README.md file to this directory.
+###### Completed
+- [x] 0.
+- [x] 1.

 ## Developer
 Javier Andrés Garzón Patarroyo